ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 ##### File size

-Images must be under 2 megabytes, otherwise they will fail to load.
+Images must be under 1 megabyte, otherwise they will fail to load.
 Downscaling and using JPG at 80% is almost always under the size limit.

 All images should be optimised as much as possible.
 Use [jpeg-archive](https://github.com/danielgtaylor/jpeg-archive "GitHub") to compress JPEG images.
 For consistency, use the following command for jpeg-archive: